The Pig Who Saved a Battleship: The King Neptune of IL-146

 Chief Petty Officer Don C. Lingle had a better idea.

 It should be mentioned that the pieces of the pig being auctioned were never separated from the pig and were always donated back to the pig to be auctioned again.
-Once, the then-governor of Illinois, Dwight H. Green, purchased King Neptune, in his entirety, for $1 Million, on behalf of the State.
+Once, the then-governor of Illinois, Dwight H. Green, purchased King Neptune in its entirety for $1 million on behalf of the State.

 Chief Petty Officer Lingle and King Neptune would raise a staggering $19 Million in war bonds, although the USS Illinois was never completed.